stefs304/mhclovac/README.md

 `bitcoin: bc1qrg7wku5g35kn0qyay4uwzugfmfqwnvz95g54pj`

 ### Release notes (version 4.0)
 * Training data is obtained from [NetMHCPan website](http://www.cbs.dtu.dk/suppl/immunology/NAR_NetMHCpan_NetMHCIIpan/).
   This data set contains more than 4 million samples for which binding affinity measurements are directly available.
-* Ligand prediction from the previous version was removed due to training data not being properly prepared.
+* Separate ligand prediction from the previous version was removed due to training data not being properly prepared.
+  New prediction models are trained on combined binding affinity and eluted ligand data.
 * Binding score is reported as the log transformed binding affinity: `1 - log50k(affinity)`.

 ### Table of content